KxSystems/docs/docs/basics/namespaces.md

 The linked pages document some of the objects in these namespaces.
 (Undocumented objects are part of the namespace infrastructure and should not be used in kdb+ applications.)

-!!! warning "These and all single-character namespaces are reserved for use by Kx."
+!!! warning "These and all single-character namespaces are reserved for use by KX."

 ## Names